lapnd/httdes.github.io/tee-hw.md

 If you want to program the flash, then choose the 'Generate Memory Configuration File' then click 'OK'.
 A new dialog will appear:
 - Format: select 'MCS'
 - On the 'Memory Part': browse to the one with the allias name of '28f00ag18f'
-- On the 'Filename': browse to 'tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/' folder and name the file 'NEDOFPGA.mcs'
+- On the 'Filename': browse to 'tee-hardware/fpga/Xilinx/VC707/VC707.runs/impl_1/' folder and name the file 'FPGAVC707.mcs'
-- Tick the 'Load bitstream files': start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the 'keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit'
+- Tick the 'Load bitstream files': start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the 'VC707/VC707.runs/impl_1/FPGAVC707.bit'
 - Finally, click 'OK' to finish.

-Built files are under 'tee-hardware/fpga/Xilinx/VC707/keystone-NEDOFPGA.runs/impl_1/'
+Built files are under 'tee-hardware/fpga/Xilinx/VC707/VC707.runs/impl_1/'
 - .bit: bitstream file for direct programming
 - .mcs and .prm: two files for flash programming

 #### For demo on DE4 & TR4:
 - Open the Quartus tool, select 'File' then 'Open Project'
-- Point to 'tee-hardware/fpga/stratixIV/DE4/NEDOFPGAQuartus.qpf' if DE4; 'tee-hardware/fpga/stratixIV/TR4/TR4.qpf' if TR4.
+- Point to 'tee-hardware/fpga/Altera/DE4/DE4.qpf' if DE4; 'tee-hardware/fpga/Altera/TR4/TR4.qpf' if TR4.
 Then click 'Open'
 - Click the 'Tools' then 'Platform Designer', choose the 'main.qsys' then 'Open'
 - Click the 'Generate HDL' button then 'Generate', and wait for its done
 - When it's done, hit 'Close' then 'Finish' to close the Platform Designer's window